bolyachevets/gcp-resource-scanner/README.md

 - Examines compute resources (Cloud Run services and jobs)
 - Examines network resources
 - Checks Artifact Registry repositories
+- Saves non-compliant resources to Google Cloud Storage (optional)
+- Exits with error code for alerting when violations are found
 - Generates a summary report of compliant and non-compliant resources

 ## Usage